-The identification of financial holding companies has a direct bearing on the scope and conduct of consolidated supervision and has gained further relevance in the light of the introduction of a dedicated approval regime in the revised Capital Requirements Directive $(CRD V)^{29}$.
+The identification of financial holding companies has a direct bearing on the scope and conduct of consolidated supervision and has gained further relevance in the light of the introduction of a dedicated approval regime in the revised Capital Requirements Directive (CRD V).
 In 2021 the ECB worked closely with NCAs to ensure consistent and thorough practices in this area for LSIs across European banking supervision, with case-specific and horizontal follow-up activities continuing into 2022.

 LSI sectors in the countries welcoming incoming LSIs do not appear to have been be majorly affected by Brexit In 2021 the ECB and NCAs analysed the impact of Brexit on the LSI sector.
 The results suggest that the LSI sectors in the five countries welcoming approximately 20 incoming LSIs have not been significantly affected by Brexit.
-The RWAs related to exposures to UK credit institutions have increased owing to the lack of equivalence attract deposits has been increasing

-A thematic review on LSIs' internal governance was launched by the ECB in cooperation with the NCAs for the UK under the Capital Requirements Regulation (CRR)30, but this has not resulted in a major capital impact, owing to the limited amount of exposures affected and to the amount of capital available to absorb the increase in RWAs.
-Moreover, the analysis confirmed that for most of the national LSI sectors, the share of over-the-counter derivatives traded at UK central counterparties is not material.
+The RWAs related to exposures to UK credit institutions have increased owing to the lack of equivalence for the UK under the Capital Requirements Regulation (CRR), but this has not resulted in a major capital impact, owing to the limited amount of exposures affected and to the amount of capital available to absorb the increase in RWAs.
+Moreover, the analysis confirmed that for most of the national LSI sectors, the share of overthe-counter derivatives traded at UK central counterparties is not material.